Any legal entity can own a trade mark – whether this is a natural person or a company.

-A trade mark is used to distinguish the goods or services of one company from another.
-Register your trade mark to protect your brand e.g. the name of your product or service, a phrase, or logo.
-Your brand is fundamental to your success.
+A trade mark is a form of Intellectual Property (IP) used to distinguish the goods or services of one company from another.
+Your brand is fundamental to your discuss, so register your trade mark to protect your brand e.g. the name of your product or service, a phrase, or logo.
 Early knowledge of whether a similar brand, name or logo exists ensures that we can design something that is unique to you.
-And avoid risking delays should anything similar emerge as your product develops.
+And of course, it avoids risking delays should anything similar emerge as your product develops.

 It provides you with the right to use that mark for the goods/services for which it is registered.
 It also: